threefoldfoundation/threefold_data/content/blog/harmony_threefold/harmony_threefold.md

 tags: [partner]
 image: ./harmonyxthreefold.png
-image_caption: Harmony Integrates with ThreeFold’s Decentralized Grid excerpt:Harmony and ThreeFold will work together on developer and user projects on the [ThreeFold Grid](https://wiki.threefold.io/#/grid_why) and [Pangaea](https://docs.harmony.one/pangaea/).
+image_caption: Harmony Integrates with ThreeFold’s Decentralized Grid
+excerpt: Harmony and ThreeFold will work together on developer and user projects on the [ThreeFold Grid](https://wiki.threefold.io/#/grid_why) and [Pangaea](https://docs.harmony.one/pangaea/).
 Harmony’s developer community, and anyone interested in contributing to their Blockchain and being a validator within the Harmony staking ecosystem, is being invited to use a more decentralized, performant and affordable [Peer-to-Peer Cloud](https://cloud.threefold.io/) solution brought by ThreeFold.
 authors: [sacha_oobegadoo]
 created: 2020-05-29
 ---